MetalGanon/godot_ascii_toolkit/README.md

 ## Description

-This repository is a plugin for the game engine Godot.
+This repository contain a plugin for the game engine [Godot](https://godotengine.org/).

+This plugin aims at providing tools to develop ASCII games in Godot while still using all its handy features at maximum.

+For now, only some Controls (User Interface) tools are available.

+## Usage

 To use it, copy the directory GodotASCIIToolKit is your Godot project (`res://addons/GodotASCIIToolKit`) and activate the plugin in the project settings menu.

+## Motivations

+## Further information

-For further information and documentation of the plugin in details, please refer to [this README](GodotASCIIToolKit/README.md).
+For documentation and details about the plugin, please refer to [this README](GodotASCIIToolKit/README.md).

 ## Credits